The warmer weather is here, and what better way to freshen up your cycling wardrobe and keep your feet cool than some new socks.

 Of course, we simply must include the coolest socks of them all, our very own road.cc socks.
 You can buy them, in white or classic black, in the shop here.

 DeFeet are well known for their high quality socks and a common choice with discerning cyclists who care about the socks they wear.
-They do a big old range these days with loads of colour options, even a hi-vis pair, but these white High Top’s are simple.
+They do a big old range these days with loads of colour options, even a hi-vis pair, or these, with Tour de France King of the Mountain polka dots.

 London’s Condor produce these Race socks, made from a soft micro-fibre yarn with a light mesh upper section to avoid overheating.
 The cuff is double thickness and they’re 7cm tall, and they’re neatly finished with a red stripe and Condor logo on the back.